-Perhaps you’ve recently implemented a new IT support, or IT service management (ITSM), tool, or you’re simply wanting to assess the suitability of your current ITSM tool before changing it.
+Perhaps you’ve recently implemented a new IT support, or IT service management (ITSM), tool, or perhaps you’re simply wanting to assess the suitability of your current ITSM tool before changing it.
 What’s the best way to go about evaluating its success within your organization?

 To help you address that question, here are five pieces of advice: